 Response to Intervention (RTI)

-Over the course of our studies (which began in 2004-5), Response to Intervention has become increasingly prevalent in the higher-performing schools.
+Over the course of our studies (which began in 2004-5), Response to Intervention has become increasingly prevalent in the odds-beating schools.
 This is evident in our more recent studies (2011-13).
 See especially, pp. 22-25 of the report What Works for Diverse and Special Needs Students.
 Case studies of individual schools reveal how RTI is enacted in practice.
 For example,

 - School 19 in Rochester was a pioneer in introducing RTI as a way to ensure success for its students living in poverty (98% of the student body qualify for free or reduced-price lunch).

-- At Forest Road School in the Valley Stream 30 District in Nassau County, teachers and administrators constantly monitor a variety of data to identify students in the red zone - those who require additional or different interventions to keep them on track academically, with a strong emphasis on literacy and language skills.
+- At Forest Road School in the Valley Stream 30 District in Nassau County, teachers and leaders constantly monitor a variety of data to identify students in the red zone - those who require additional or different interventions to keep them on track academically, with a strong emphasis on literacy and language skills.

 - At JFK School in Port Chester, teachers and specialists are testing an approach that concentrates all services at one grade level at a time, thus reducing the teacher-student ratio.